California is moving forward with a partisan redistricting effort to counter Texas' move

 “We need to stand up — not just California.
 Other blue states need to stand up,” Newsom said.

-California Democrats face more complex legal and logistical hurdles than Republicans do in Texas.
-It’s not clear how voters would respond to the mid-decade effort after they voted to give the power of drawing congressional maps to an independent commission in 2010.
-In Texas, that power lies with the Republican-controlled Legislature.
+Republicans currently hold an 219-212 majority in the U.S. House, with four vacancies.
+New maps are typically drawn once a decade after the census is conducted.
+Many states, including Texas, give legislators the power to draw maps.
+Some, such as California, rely on an independent commission that is supposed to be nonpartisan.

+The California map would take effect only a Republican state moves forward, and it would remain through the 2030 elections.
+After that, Democrats say they would return mapmaking power to the commission approved by voters more than a decade ago.

-Some already said they would sue to block the effort, and influential voices including former California Gov. Arnold Schwarzenegger may campaign against it.
+Some people already have said they would sue to block the effort, and influential voices including former California Gov. Arnold Schwarzenegger may campaign against it.
+Newsom said he's spoken with Schwarzenegger.

 “Gavin Newsom’s latest stunt has nothing to do with Californians and everything to do with consolidating radical Democrat power, silencing California voters, and propping up his pathetic 2028 presidential pipe dream,” National Republican Congressional Committee spokesperson Christian Martinez said in a statement.
 “Newsom’s made it clear: he’ll shred California’s Constitution and trample over democracy — running a cynical, self-serving playbook where Californians are an afterthought and power is the only priority.”